Beekeyinn/django-boilerplate/readme.md

-# This is the boilerplate for the Django Project
+# This is the boilerplate for the Django Project (Rest API)

 ## This Project includes the basic setup for the project